 There are so many ways to use and enjoy a sauna or other sweat bath.
 Sauna people like their bath hot and relatively dry, while Islamic hammam bathers enjoy cooler and steamier sweat baths.
 The early Romans used both climates in their baths.
 Some cultures like the American Indians chanted, while others basked in quiet meditation in the sweat bath.
 The Scythians and Russians threw drugs and alcohol on the heated rocks to produce intoxicating vapors-a practice discouraged by other sweat bath cultures.

-[Note: The how-to-build section of Sweat is not yet included here.
-I am working on it!
+*Note: The how-to-build section of Sweat is not included here.
 It is available for purchase in ebook form.
-See sidebar or below for links.]
+See sidebar or below for links.

 Pick and experiment with rituals, techniques, and climates that suit your sweat bathing needs.